uit-no/hpc-doc/general/faq.rst

     qstat

-which gives you a list of jobs on Snowstorm, sorted by jobid.
+which gives you a list of jobs on Stallo, sorted by jobid.
 This command also has man-pages:

 ::